nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
-:information_source: If you attempt to delete a project which does not exist in :mushroom:Mycelium, an error will be displayed and no changes will be made to your data.
+:information_source: If you attempt to delete a project which does not exist in Mycelium, an error will be displayed and no changes will be made to your data.
 </div>

 <div markdown="span" class="alert alert-danger">
-:warning: Deletion is irreversible. :mushroom:Mycelium does not provide a mechanism to undo deletions.
+:warning: Deletion is irreversible.
+Mycelium does not provide a mechanism to undo deletions.
 </div>